 Formed by brothers Eric and Colin Jacobsen, who also founded the groundbreaking Brooklyn Rider String Quartet, The Knights has quickly established itself as an “adventurous young orchestra with a strong reputation for polished performances and imaginative programming” (New York Times), and hailed by critics as “the future of classical music in America!”
 (Los Angeles Times).

 This intriguing program centers around Beethoven’s “Kreutzer Sonata,” a musical masterpiece that inspired Leoš Janáček's work of the same name.
-The Knights will perform both in stunning new arrangements for orchestra, as well as a new work that Candlelight has commissioned specially for its 50th season by the brilliant composer, Viet Cuong.
+The Knights will perform both in stunning new arrangements for orchestra, along with contemporary pieces.

 Don’t miss this special opening of Candlelight’s 50th Anniversary Season.
 After the show, please join the artists and fellow concertgoers for a FREE chocolate and champagne toast!

-Viet Cuong: World Premiere Commission for Candlelight’s 50th!
+Viet Cuong: Afterglow (World Premiere Commission for Candlelight’s 50th!)
 Beethoven / Jacobsen: “Kreutzer Concerto” (arrangement of Violin Sonata No. 9, Op.
 47) Anna Clyne: Shorthand Janáček / Atkinson: “Kreutzer Sonata” (arrangement of String Quartet No. 1) Janáček / Jacobsen: Moravian/Slovakian Folk Songs

 About The Artists